-Help us look out for London’s feral felines.
+Help us look out for London’s feral feline colonies.

 Unneutered female cats are able to reproduce from just four months old and can have two or three litters a year, with an average of four kittens per litter.
-At Mayhew we run a Trap, Neuter, Return (TNR) programme to help contain and control the local cat population in London, but sadly during lockdown these services had to be temporarily put on hold.
-Due to this, we predict that the feral cat population is likely to have spiralled this year.
+At Mayhew we run a Trap, Neuter, Return (TNR) programme to help contain and control the local cat population in London, but sadly the pandemic has had a negative effect on feral cat colonies due to charities neutering projects being unable to continue.

 Helping feral cats doesn’t just have a positive effect on the felines, we’ve experienced instances where cats have saved human lives too.

 Doreen Beresford has been helping her local feral cat colony for years.
 She’s bonded with her neighbours over the cats and has seen first hand how caring for them has given some of the vulnerable people in her community a sense of purpose.

 Please help us share our campaign on social media using the hashtag #FeralAdvoCAT so that we can spread awareness and encourage more people to look out for feral cats.

 To help control and contain the feral cat population in London, our Animal Welfare Officers run a Trap, Neuter, Return (TNR) programme.
 Our professionally trained AWOs look at each feral cat individually and gather us much information as possible before deciding what the best particular approach will be for that cat.

 If you know of feral cats or feral cat colonies in your area, please call us.